diazabdulm/randomquotemachine/README.md

 # Random Quote Machine
-Tool that generates a random quote onclick
+Tool that generates a random quote onclick and allows you to share it on Twitter

 # What I Learned
 * Redux store, actions, dispatcher, and how to connect it to React